St. Bernard (dog breed): In media

-St. Bernards are often portrayed, especially in old live action comedies such as Swiss Miss, the TV series Topper, and classic cartoons, wearing small barrels of brandy around their necks.
-Avalanche victims supposedly drank the brandy to stay warm while awaiting rescue.
+St. Bernards are often portrayed, especially in old live action comedies such as Swiss Miss, the TV series Topper, and classic cartoons (such as the 1938 Merrie Melodies short "Cracked Ice"), wearing small barrels of brandy around their necks.
+Avalanche victims supposedly drank the brandy to stay warm while awaiting rescue, although this is medically unsound.
 The monks of the St. Bernard Hospice deny that any St. Bernard has ever carried casks or small barrels around their necks; they attribute the image to an 1820 painting by Edwin Landseer, Alpine Mastiffs Reanimating a Distressed Traveller (which became a popular engraving in 1831 by Charles Landseer).
 The monks did keep casks around for photographs by tourists.

 There was apparently at least one dog that really did carry brandy.
 In The Percy Anecdotes, by Thomas Byerley, published in 1823, the following anecdote appears, and was often quoted in other books in the 19th century:

 The breed of dogs kept by the monks to assist them ... has been long celebrated for its sagacity and fidelity.
 All the oldest and most tried of them were lately buried, along with some unfortunate travellers, under a valanche [sic]; but three or four hopeful puppies were left at home in the convent, and still survive.
 The most celebrated of those who are no more, was a dog called Barry.
 This animal served the hospital for the space of twelve years, during which time he saved the lives of forty individuals.
 His zeal was indefatigable.
 Whenever the mountain was enveloped in fogs and snow, he set out in search of lost travellers.
 He was accustomed to run barking until he lost breath, and would frequently venture on the most perilous places.
 When he found his strength was insufficient to draw from the snow a traveller benumbed with cold, he would run back to the hospital in search of the monks….

 When old age deprived him of strength, the Prior of the Convent pensioned him at Berney, by way of reward.
 After his death, his hide was stuffed and deposited in the museum of that town.
 The little phial, in which he carried a reviving liquor for the distressed travellers whom he found among the mountains, is still suspended from his neck.

 A Punch magazine cartoon from 1949 depicts a man with a St. Bernard and several puppies, all of which are wearing neck casks.
 The man explains, "Of course, I only breed them for the brandy."

 A frequent joke in old MGM and Warner Brothers shorts is to depict the dogs as compulsive alcoholics who engage in frequent nips from their own casks.